Ichimoku Indicator

 A bullish crossover that occurs below the clouds is considered a weak buy signal while a bearish crossover that occurs above the clouds is considered a weak sell trade signal.

-Support and resistance zones can be predicted by the presence of Kumo (clouds).
+Support & resistance areas can be predicted by the presence of Kumo (clouds).
 The Kumo can also be used to identify the current trend of the market.

-- If price is above the Kumo, the current market trend is said to be upwards.
+- If price is above the Kumo, current trend is said to be upwards.

-- If price is below the Kumo, the current market trend is said to be downwards.
+- If the price is below the Kumo, current market trend is said to be downward.

-The Chikou Span or Lagging Span is also used to determine the strength of the buy or sell trade signal.
+The Chikou Span or Lagging Span also is used to measure the energy of the buy/sell trade signal.

-- If the Chikou Span indicator is below the closing trading price of the last 26 periods ago and a sell short signal is given, then the strength of the trend is down-wards, otherwise the signal is considered to be a weak sell trade signal.
+- If the Chikou Span indicator is below the closing price of the last 26 periods ago and a sell short signal is given/generated, then the strength of the market trend is downward, otherwise the signal is considered to be a weak sell signal.

-- If there is a bullish signal and the Chikou Span is above the price of the last 26 periods ago, then the strength of the trend is to the upside, otherwise it's considered to be a weak buy trading signal.
+- If there is a bullish signal & the Chikou Span is above the price of the last 26 periods ago, then the strength of the market trend is to the up-side, otherwise it is considered to be a weak buy signal.